Bouncing Ball Physics

 Almost everybody, at some point in their lives, has bounced a rubber ball against the wall or floor and observed its motion.
-Normally we don't think about the details of bouncing ball physics too much as it's fairly obvious what is happening — the ball basically rebounds off a surface at a speed proportional to how fast it is thrown.
+Normally we don't think about the physics of bouncing balls too much as it's fairly obvious what is happening – the ball basically rebounds off a surface at a speed proportional to how fast it is thrown.
 But what isn't known to most is what is specifically happening to the ball before, during, and after its brief impact with the surface.

 To begin this explanation let's first consider what happens to a typical rubber ball that is dropped vertically onto a flat horizontal surface, and which falls under the influence of gravity.

 In this explanation, the bouncing ball physics will be broken down into seven distinct stages, in which the ball motion (before, during, and after impact) is analyzed.
 To simplify the discussion let's assume that the bounce surface is hard (rigid), and that air resistance is negligible.

 Let's define the geometric center of the ball as point C

 , the velocity of point C

 , and the acceleration of point C

 .
 Let's further assume that the ball has uniform density, which means that point C